sameer-ali-19/SecureSage/README.md

-# web_project
+# SecureSage
-Web based project to build an online furniture store.
+Web-based project to build a security awareness and training platform.